CDRT/mk_blog/docs/posts/cv_configmgr_deploy.md

     - File or folder name: **VantageService**

-    !!! info ""
-        This directory is what's created once the System Interface Foundation driver has been installed

     - Tick the box **This file or folder is associated with a 32-bit application on 64-bit systems**.

     - Ensure the radio button **The file system setting must exist on the target system to indicate presence of this application** is selected.